Napa Valley California, USA Travel Guide

 High season travel calls for advance planning.
 Low season gives tranquility and value.

 Travel to Napa Valley means traveling to the United States, so visitors must follow U.S. Entry requirements.
-These vary based on your nationality and the length and purpose of your stay.
+These vary based on your nationality and the length and reason for your stay.

 Citizens of 40 countries travel to the U.S. For tourism or business for stays of 90 days or less without a visa.
 These travelers must obtain an approved Electronic System for Travel Authorization (ESTA) before departure.